- This event has passed.

 ERF WORKSHOP: Tools for inclusive robotics: ethics, RRI, taxation & social dialogue

 5 March, 2020 @ 12:15 pm

 - 10:45 – 10:50 – Welcome from our research projects

 - 10:50 – 11:10 – EU & UNESCO perspectives

-- 11:45 – 12:00 – How governance arrangements encourage translation of research outcomes (on implants)?
-How can the tax systems support sustainable robotics and AI?
+- 11:40 – 12:00 – How governance arrangements encourage translation of research outcomes (on implants)?
+Can robots be used to match (autistic) workers’ abilities in SMEs?
+How can the tax systems support sustainable robotics and AI

 - 12:00 – 12:10 – Open voting & discussion